Age-related Macular Degeneration

 There is no pain associated with AMD, and it can advance so slowly that people notice little change in their vision.
 However, others find that the disease progresses faster and may lead to a loss of vision in both eyes.
 Risk factors for AMD include being more than 50 years old, a family history of AMD, cigarette smoking, high blood pressure, and high cholesterol levels.

-AMD affects the macula, the part of the eye that allows you to see fine detail.
+Macular degeneration affects the macula, which is the part of the eye that allows you to see fine detail.
 The macula is located in the center of the retina, the light-sensitive tissue at the back of the eye.
-The retina instantly converts light, or an image, into electrical impulses and sends these impulses, or nerve signals, to the brain.
+The retina converts light (an image) into electrical impulses and sends these impulses, or nerve signals, to the brain.

-Ophthalmologists divide AMD into two types: wet AMD and dry AMD.
+Ophthalmologists divide age-related macular degeneration into two types: wet AMD and dry AMD.

 Is AMD treatable?

-Treatment by a retinal ophthalmologist can minimize or prevent vision loss caused by AMD.
-Contact Retina Vitreous Associates to schedule an appointment with one of our board-certified specialists.
+Various treatments, such as eye injections, provided by a retinal ophthalmologist may minimize or prevent vision loss caused by AMD.
+Contact Retina Vitreous Associates in Illinois or Indiana to schedule an appointment with one of our board-certified specialists.